 Dates: December 16, January 13, February 10, March 9, April 13 and May 11

-Starting in January join Emanu-El clergy on the second Wednesday of each month for an hour of learning and engagement ranging from a rabbinic/Talmudic issue that speaks to today's events to a cultural or spiritual discussion.
+Join Emanu-El clergy on one Wednesday a month for an hour of learning and engagement ranging from a rabbinic/Talmudic issue that speaks to today's events to a cultural or spiritual discussion.
 Bring a brown bag lunch and join us for a little Torah on your lunch break.